 In (k) and (l) in Figs. 10 and 11 the a-posteriori emissions and a-posteriori minus a-priori emission differences for SF_6 are summarized starting from an elevation-dependent a-priori (BASE_ED).
 The BASE_ED1 inversion does a better job of reconstructing the hotspots of emissions north of BRM and around Lake Geneva.
-The total Swiss emission estimate for the BASE_ED1 inversion is $7 \pm 1.2 \, \text{Mg yr}^{-1}$, while for the BASE_ED7 inversion is $5 \pm 1 \, \text{Mg yr}^{-1}$.
+The total Swiss emission estimate for the BASE_ED1 inversion is $7 \pm 1.2 \,\mathrm{Mg}\,\mathrm{yr}^{-1}$, while for the BASE_ED7 inversion is $5 \pm 1 \,\mathrm{Mg}\,\mathrm{yr}^{-1}$.
 The results for the BASE_UNI inversions can be seen in the supplement (Figs. S18-S21), whereas the statistical measures assessing the reliability and performance of the results are summarized in Table 3.
 In contrast to the other compounds, the spatial distribution of the emissions for SF_6 -when a uniform a-priori is used- seems more reasonable and highlights the same emission regions as the inversions with the population and the elevation-dependent a-priori.

-4 Conclusions
+680 4 Conclusions

-This study highlights the importance of employing high-resolution meteorological fields and a dense observational network to inversely estimate total national and sub-national emissions and their spatial distribution on the national scale (in this case in regions with a complex emission distribution.
-In our case this is a small country in of the order of 40,000 km2). with complex orography.
-Other examples would be coastal regions or areas with skewed population/emission distributions and locally-driven flow patterns.
+This study highlights the importance of employing high-resolution meteorological fields and a dense observational network to inversely estimate total emissions and their spatial distribution on the national scale (in this case a small country in the order of $40,000\,\mathrm{km^2}$).
 Although the computational cost increases with the increasing resolution of the NWP model and the inclusion of additional observations, the differences in the national total emission estimates and their spatial distribution can be significant, as shown in this study for halocarbons.